python/typing_extensions/README.md

 - Enable experimentation with new type system PEPs before they are accepted and added to the `typing` module.

+`typing_extensions` is treated specially by static type checkers such as mypy and pyright.
+Objects defined in `typing_extensions` are treated the same way as equivalent forms in `typing`.

 `typing_extensions` uses
 [Semantic Versioning](https://semver.org/).
 The
 major version will be incremented only for backwards-incompatible changes.